Valoctocat/CulturalDataSculpting/README.md

 add datasets.csv if not already there.

 ## Data Loading Parameters
-In the scene, the DataLoader object is responsible for loading the data of a respective dataset.
-You can select the number of time steps and depth you want to load.
+In the scene, the DataLoader object is responsible for loading the data of a selected dataset.
+You can set the number of time steps and depth you want to load.
 I recommend trying with ~7 time steps and ~20 depths steps to begin with.
-In total you can add up to 50 time steps and 125 depth steps.
+In total you can load to 50 time steps and 125 depth steps (6250 images).